WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_39.md

 From there he spies out the prey; his eyes behold it from far away.

 ###### 30
-His young ones suck up blood, and where the slain are, there is he." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+His young ones suck up blood, and where the slain are, there is he."

 ***